 MidiThru can be purchased via the Paypal button.
-If you purchase you will be emailed a link to download the zip file of the installer.
+If you purchase you will be emailed a product key to register the trial.

-The cost is $4.95 (USD) for a single machine license.
-To try before buying you can download MidiThru but after 10 minutes it will close and prompt you to save your midi file.
+The price starts at $14.95 (USD) for a single machine license.
+To try before buying you can download MidiThru but after 5 minutes it will close and prompt you to save your midi file.
 Also, the MidiMate cables will only send midi data for the first 5 minutes.
 The documentation is here MidiThru v1.1.pdf.
 Also, Chuck has made a video on you tube here here.

 What I was trying to do was record midi events in real time to a file so all keyboard events were recorded so I coded Midithru.
 MidiThru cuts out the middle man and writes the events in real time directly into a midi file.
 It also routes midi events from input devices to 0 or more output devices.